halbehers/hamewari_lunar_calendar/README.md

 # hamewari_lunar_calendar
-A calendar app made to live with the moon cycles
+A calendar app made to live alongside the moon cycles